FURQAN-DATA-ANALYST/sql-data-warehouse-project/README.md

-# Data Warehouse and AnaLytics Project
+# Data Warehouse and Analytics Project

-Welcome to the **Data Warehousa and AnaLytics Project** repository! 🚀 This project demonstrates a comprehensive data warehousing and analytics solution, from biulding a data warehouse to generating actionable insights. highlights industry best practices in data engineering and analytics.
+Welcome to the **Data Warehousa and Analytics Project** repository! 🚀 This project demonstrates a comprehensive data warehousing and analytics solution, from biulding a data warehouse to generating actionable insights. highlights industry best practices in data engineering and analytics.

 ---